ayanth/angular-bootstrap-datetimepicker/README.md

 String.
 Default: 'YYYY-MM-DD HH:mm'

 The format of the returned selected date.
+The format string must be a moment compatible format string.

 ### startView